 Audit Committee.
-Our audit committee will consist of "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules and meets the independence standards under Rule 10A-3 under the qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Listing Rules of the Nasdaq Stock Market.
+Our audit committee will consist of Mr. Yuhchang Hwang and Mr. Meng Rui, and will be chaired by Mr. Yuhchang Hwang.
+Mr. Yuhchang Hwang and Mr. Meng Rui satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules and meets the independence standards under Rule 10A-3 under the Exchange Act.
+Our board of directors has also determined that each of Mr. Yuhchang Hwang and Mr. Meng Rui qualifies as an "audit committee financial expert" within the meaning of the SEC rules and possesses financial sophistication within the meaning of the Listing Rules of the Nasdaq Stock Market.
 The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
 The audit committee will be responsible for, among other things:

-- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm any audit problems or difficulties and management's response and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K; - discussing the annual audited financial statements with management and our independent registered public accounting firm; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately and periodically with the management and our internal auditor and our independent registered public accounting firm; - reporting regularly to the full board of directors; and - such other matters that are specifically delegated to our audit committee by our board of directors from time to time.
+- selecting our independent registered public accounting firm and pre-approving all auditing and non-auditing services permitted to be performed by our independent registered public accounting firm; - reviewing with our independent registered public accounting firm any audit problems or difficulties and management's response and approving all proposed related party transactions, as defined in Item 404 of Regulation S-K; - discussing the annual audited financial statements with management and our independent registered public accounting firm; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately and periodically with the management and our internal auditor and our independent registered public accounting firm;

+- reporting regularly to the full board of directors; and - · such other matters that are specifically delegated to our audit committee by our board of directors from time to time.

 Compensation Committee.
-Our compensation committee will consist of , and , and will be chaired by . satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
+Our compensation committee will consist of Mr. Yuhchang Hwang, Ms. Yifang Xu and Mr. Libin Wang, and will be chaired by Mr. Libin Wang.
+Mr. Yuhchang Hwang satisfies the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
 Our compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
 The compensation committee will be responsible for, among other things:

-- reviewing and approving to the board with respect to the total compensation package for our most senior executive officers; - approving and overseeing the total compensation package for our executives other than the most senior executive officers; - reviewing and recommending to the board with respect to the compensation of our directors; - reviewing periodically and approving any long-term incentive compensation or equity plans; - selecting compensation consultants, legal counsel or other advisors after taking into consideration all factors relevant to that person's independence from management; and - programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.
+- reviewing and approving to the board with respect to the compensation for our chief executive officer; - overseeing and making recommendations with respect to the compensation for our officers and employees other than the chief executive officer; - · reviewing and recommending to the board with respect to the compensation and benefits of our directors; - selecting, or receiving advise from compensation and benefits consultants, legal counsel or other advisors after taking into consideration all factors relevant to that person's independence from management; and - reviewing and administrating all long-term incentive compensation, stock option, annual bonuses, employee pension and welfare benefit plans.

 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of , and , and will be chaired by . satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Rules.
+Our nominating and corporate governance committee will consist of Mr. Dinggui Yan, Mr. Yifang Xu and Mr. Libin Wang, and will be chaired by Mr. Dinggui Yan.
 The nominating and corporate governance committee will assist the board in selecting individuals qualified to become our directors and in determining the composition of the board of directors and its committees.
 The nominating and corporate governance committee will be responsible for, among other things: